 This is Blarney’s.
 An institution for watching European football in Berlin.
-Those who venture inside this fine establishment are met with all the necessities one would require in any good pub: Guinness on tap, salt & vinegar crisps, and live Premier League football shown in glorious SD quality.
+Those who venture inside this fine establishment are met with all the necessities one would require in any good pub: Guinness on tap, salt & vinegar crisps, and live Premier League football shown in glorious SD quality on the television sets.

 An important rule enforced around here is that the best seats in front of the telly are reserved for the regulars.
 Oh, and even if though it’s not openly advertised, this is an Arsenal pub.
 If the Gooners are playing, they’ll be on the main screen, regardless of the importance of other games being battled out at the same time.